zalum/context-diagram-visualizer/README.md

 ## Backlog
 * plugin system for different sources of data: jira, aws, oracle etc
 * improve validation and http error codes of endpoint
-* define a schema of the model graph so users know what is possible
 * use a graph database to store the graph & provide a query language
 * deployment infrastructure: docker, pyenv
+* annotate with timestamp the relations and components, to extract snapshots in time of the model